 We are one of 40 Directorates-General (DGs) and specialised services which make up the European Commission.
 We have approximately 600 staff, reporting directly to the President of the Commission, Jean-Claude Juncker.
 We are based in Brussels and are located in the Commission headquarters - the Berlaymont.

-As part of the Commission's commitment to transparency, the Secretary-General publishes information on meetings held with organisations or self-employed individuals.
+As part of the Commission's commitment to transparency, the Secretariat-General publishes information on meetings held with organisations or self-employed individuals.